Overview

 To request a course outline, contact ConEdAdvising@sait.ca.

-Upon successful completion of this course, SAIT will issue you an official result letter which you can submit with your ABSA Second Class A3 exam application.
+Upon successful completion of this course, you will be issued an official result letter, which you can submit with your ABSA Second Class A3 exam application.
 SAIT's passing grade is 50%, while the ABSA Certificate of Competency exams require 65%.

-Power Engineering certification requirements and transfer provisions vary by province and territory across Canada.
-Check with the regulatory authority in your desired work location for detail.
+Power engineering certification requirements and transfer provisions vary by province and territory across Canada.
+Check with the regulatory authority in your desired work location for details.

 Upcoming dates